- Majors, Departments and Programs

 - Elizabeth Babbot Conant Symposium, established in 2002 by a gift from Linda J. Lear '62, provides biennial conferences through the Goodwin-Niering Center for the Environment

 - The biennial Ammerman Center Symposium on Arts & Technology, a major international conference devoted to exploring the increasing links in the interdisciplinary world of arts, sciences, media, and technology.
-The 13th symposium, "Aesthetics and Creative Pathways," took place on campus March 1-3, 2012.
+The 14th symposium, "On Location," will take place on campus on Feb.
+27 28 and March 1, 2014.

 - The Daniel Klagsbrun Symposium on Creative Arts and Moral Vision at Connecticut College was established in 1989 by the Klagsbrun family to create a positive, living memorial to Daniel Klagsbrun '86.
 Through the generosity and commitment of Daniel's parents, Emilie and Herbert Klagsbrun, the symposium has brought to the College over the years an amazing array of authors, including Saul Bellow, Adrienne Rich, Elie Wiesel, Sandra Cisneros, Joseph Brodsky, Jhumpa Lahiri, Michael Cunningham, Dorothy Allison, Tobias Wolff, Art Spiegelman, David Sedaris and a host of others.